Airbnb sues New York City over restrictions on short-term rentals

 San Francisco-based Airbnb filed the lawsuit in state court in Manhattan.
 Three Airbnb hosts filed a companion lawsuit against the city.

+Airbnb sued New York state in 2016 over a ban on advertising short-term rentals.
+It dropped that lawsuit when the city promised not to enforce it.
+In 2020, Airbnb settled a lawsuit against the city over monthly reporting requirements for its listings.
+Airbnb said the 2022 ordinance violates both settlements.

 The New York restrictions are among many efforts by local communities to regulate short-term rentals without banning them.
+New Orleans is among cities taking on the rental giant, after a court struck down a previous law.

+In some places, opponents have raised concerns about noise and safety.
+Critics also say the growth of short-term rentals pioneered by Airbnb has contributed to a shortage of affordable housing for residents, particularly in vacation towns.
+Those complaints extend far beyond U.S. borders.

+On Thursday in Italy, the popular tourist destination of Florence announced an immediate ban on new vacation rentals in the city’s historic center.